Jobs-To-Be-Done (JTBD)

 The top 10 feature requests (by vote count) are: CRM integration, better reporting, mobile app, AI-powered insights, custom dashboards, API access, Slack integration, advanced filtering, bulk actions, and dark mode.
 The sales team insists you need ALL of these to close the deals in their pipeline.

 Pause feature development.
 Conduct 30 JTBD switch interviews with recent churned customers AND recent activations.
-Discover the core job, then redesign onboarding and the core product experience around it before adding featuresClick to reveal →
+Discover the core job, then redesign onboarding and the core product experience around it before adding featuresClick →

 Scenario Challenge